Nvidia unveils Tesla T4 chip for faster AI inference in datacenters

 Since making its debut last month, the Turing architecture has also been utilized to power GeForce RTX graphics chips for real-time ray tracing in video games.

-The news was announced onstage today by CEO Jensen Huang in a presentation at the GTC conference in Japan.
+The news was announced onstage today by Nvidia CEO Jensen Huang in a presentation at the GTC conference in Japan.

 Also announced today was the launch of the TensorRT Hyperscale Inference Platform, an upgrade to the TensorRT that includes the inference optimizing TensorRT5, and the NVIDIA TensorRT inference server, a containerized software that works with popular frameworks like TensorFlow and can integrate with Kubernetes and Docker.